-Notes to the financial statements: Segment information
+Notes to the financial statements: Segment information For the year ended 30 June 2017

 The Group's operating segments are organised and managed separately according to the nature of the products and services provided.

 Each segment represents a strategic business unit that offers different products and operates in different industries and markets.
 The Board and executive management team (the chief operating decision-makers) monitor the operating results of the business units separately for the purpose of making decisions about resource allocation and performance assessment.